vlandham/unix_intro/unix.markdown

 Now run the `ls` command to see what has happened to the files in the directory.
 You should see that all the files that ended with 'txt' now end with 'text'.
 Try using this script to change the file extensions of other files.

-It's not essential that you understand exactly how this script works at the moment (things will become clearer as you learn Perl), but you should at least see how a relatively simple Unix shell script can be potentially very useful.
+Hopefully you can see how a relatively simple Unix shell script can be potentially very useful.

 ---